 When it comes to fleet compliance, information is power.
-The better a company monitor and assess its fleet units, the better it can ensure fleet units are compliant and unnecessary risks are mitigated.
-Specifically in the US, companies must also comply with the Electric Logging Device (ELD) mandate, overseen by the Federal Motor Carrier Safety Administration (FMCSA), which requires all commercial motor vehicles (CMVs) to use such devices to record specific vehicle and driver-behavior data.
+The better a company is able to monitor and assess its fleet units, the better it can ensure fleet units are compliant and unnecessary risks are mitigated.
+Specifically in the US, companies must also comply with the congressional Electric Logging Device (ELD) mandate, overseen by the Federal Motor Carrier Safety Administration (FMCSA), which requires all commercial motor vehicles (CMVs) to use such devices to record specific vehicle and driver-behavior data.

 This is where telematics comes into play.